-During the pandemic, many of us have been cooking more at home.
 Planning your meals can help you save money, save time, and eat a healthier diet.
 It can also reduce stress, as you avoid last-minute decisions about what to make for dinner.
 These tips can help make meal planning easier.

 If your refrigerator is looking pretty bare and you're out of ideas, a well-stocked pantry can literally save the day.
 Your pantry includes items you keep on the shelf, in the freezer, and in the refrigerator that can be stored for a long period of time.

 In a large pot, heat oil and brown meat.

 Add onion, carrot, and celery and sauté 4-5 minutes.